RTEMS/rtems-docs/c-user/glossary.rst

         addresses.

     EARS
-        An acronym for Easy Approach to Requirements Syntax.
+        This term is an acronym for Easy Approach to Requirements Syntax.

     ELF
-        An acronym for
+        This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.

     embedded